dimajix/flowman/docs/spec/relation/deltaFile.md

 the records need to contain values for the partition columns.
 Note that currently Delta table do not support the relation output mode `dynamic_overwrite` with dynamic partitions, instead you can only use `append` and `overwrite`.
-This means, that whenever you write to a partitioned Delta table without explicitly specifying the target partition in the [relation target](../target/relation.md), then the table is truncated first and all normally unchanged partitions will be lost.
+This means, that whenever you write to a partitioned Delta table without explicitly specifying the target partition in the [relation target](../target/relation.md), then the table is truncated first, and all normally unchanged partitions will be lost.